cookiecutter/cookiecutter-django/{{cookiecutter.project_slug}}/README.md

 ### Setting Up Your Users

 -   To create a **normal user account**, just go to Sign Up and fill out the form.
-Once you submit it, you\'ll see a \"Verify Your E-mail Address\" page.
+Once you submit it, you'll see a "Verify Your E-mail Address" page.
 Go to your console to see a simulated email verification message.
 Copy the link into your browser.
-Now the user\'s email should be verified and ready to go.
+Now the user's email should be verified and ready to go.

 -   To create an **superuser account**, use this command: